idkmyusernme/bytexmain/README.md

-made by me and uhhh the reanimator guy | discord: tniaf
+made by coilis and ggcocacola :)